kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 2.0.6 - April 27, 2012 =
+* Removed swfobject.js from the plugin package.
+Now using the one included with WordPress.
+WordPress 3.3.2 contains a security fix for swfobject.js and the plugin will use the fixed version if you have upgraded WordPress (which is highly recommended).
+* Added setting to customize the formatting of titles inserted by the plugin.
+* Added settings to display a custom image when videos end instead of the first frame of the video (Flash only).
+* Fixed problem with embedded FLV files giving message "Argument Error Ð Invalid parameter passed to method" when loading poster images.

 = 2.0.5 - April 20, 2012 =
 * Fixed "Wrong datatype for second argument" error on line 339 and subsequent automatic replacement of original videos with Mobile/H.264 versions whether they exist or not.